On January 25, 2023, Halton Regional Council approved the 2023 Budget and Business Plan.

 The Region works to deliver annual budgets that keep taxes at or below the rate of inflation while preserving Halton’s strong long-term financial position.
-The 2022 Budget is based on prudent, forward-looking financial planning principles, and includes investments in critical program enhancements and essential services to support residents and businesses.
-It also supports the objectives, outcomes and actions identified in our 2019-2022 Strategic Business Plan.
-The 2022 Budget includes:
+The 2023 Budget is based on prudent, forward-looking financial planning principles, and includes investments in critical program enhancements and essential services to support residents and businesses.
+The 2023 Budget includes:

-- 2.0 per cent increase in property taxes for Regional programs and services (excluding Police services); and
+- 3.0 per cent increase in property taxes for Regional programs and services (excluding Police services);

 This table reflects the property tax impact of Regional services per $100,000 of a property’s Current Value Assessment (CVA).